jhumelsine/jhumelsine.github.io/_posts/2024-03-12-interpreter-design-pattern-introduction.md

 The `Not` and `SpecificationList` rules include `Specification` in their definition.
 This means that the grammar is indirectly recursive.
 This is what allows `all`, `any` and `not` constructs to be nested.
 The grammar supports a tree structure that's as deep and wide as needed.

 ## Grammar to Design
-The class design emerges from the grammar, especially since __IS-A__ is associated with __inheritance__ and __HAS-A__ is associated with __composition__.
-Interfaces tend to map to __OR__ grammar rules, and concrete classes tend to map to __AND__ grammar rules.
+The class design emerges from the grammar, especially since __IS-A__ is associated with __inheritance__ and __HAS-A__ is associated with __composition__. __Interfaces__ tend to map to __OR__ grammar rules, and __concrete classes__ tend to map to __AND__ grammar rules.
 Abstract classes are not part of the grammars and tend to emerge during design refactoring.
 Compare the grammar above with the class design.
 Hopefully the major relationships in the grammar and the design are obvious:

 <img src="/assets/SpecificationPlaylistComposite.png" alt="Composite Playlist Classes" width = "90%" align="center" style="padding-right: 35px;">

 ## Scanner and Parser
 We still need to convert the `fiveStarAltRock` text definition above into the following object tree (NOTE: The names, such as _genres_, _constraints_, etc. won't be in tree.
-This is a copy of the tree from the previous blog):
+This is a copy of the tree from the previous blog, which composed the tree with hardcoding and intermediate Composite variables.):

 <img src="/assets/SpecificationPlaylistObjects.png" alt="Leaf Playlist Classes" width = "90%" align="center" style="padding-right: 35px;">